 - In Hooks v.
 Workman, the Tenth Circuit Court of Appeals on May 24, 2010 reversed the five death sentences of Danny Keith Hooks and remanded for new sentencing.
 As in most capital cases, Jim was associated as the co-counsel with another attorney.
 The primary grounds for reversal were based on issues Jim argued in the appellate brief.

 - In four cases involving sex offender registration requirements under Oklahoma law, Jim as sole counsel successfully achieved removal of his clients from the sex offender registry.
 Each client’s conviction was over 20 years old, neither had ever re-offended, and both were required to register solely because they were convicted in states other than Oklahoma.
 The state district court declared this discrimination unconstitutional on every one of the four grounds Jim raised.
-The state Attorney General did not appeal in either case.
-The Supreme Court of Oklahoma will ultimately decide if Jim’s victories will stand, but several people are now rightly off the registry.
+Jim argued the case in the Oklahoma Supreme Court, winning on a 6-3 vote, and Oklahoma law was changed so that in-state and out-of-state offenders were treated equally.